 A sentencing memo from the prosecutors in August 2020 explained the extent to which the girls were involved, and seemed to claim they were aware of the scheme.
 “They involved both their daughters [Isabella and Olivia] in the fraud, directing them to pose in staged photographs for use in fake athletic profiles and instructing one daughter how to conceal the scheme from her high school counselor,” said the note.

 What Has Olivia Said About the Scandal?

 Plus, before she headed off to college, Olivia said in a video posted August 14, “I don’t know how much of school I’m gonna attend, but I’m gonna go in and talk to my deans and everyone, and hope that I can try and balance it all … But I do want the experience … I don’t really care about school, as you guys all know.”
-Those are the sort of comments that are coming back to bite her now.
+Those are the sort of comments that came back to bite her.

 Lori reported to prison in October 2020 and was released in December.
 She completed her 100 hours of court-mandated community service in February 2021.
 Meanwhile, Mossimo reported to prison in November 2020 and was released to a halfway house to complete the remainder of his sentence in home confinement, In Touch exclusively reported in April 2021.
 He completed his home confinement sentence on April 16.
 A source revealed the couple are now looking forward to “starting new.”